Have you ever had a very sick child?

 He came back to the room with the diagnosis of Cerebral Palsy.

 This diagnosis shocked us and left us in disbelief.
 I knew of Cerebral Palsy, but my husband did not know what this meant.
 He immediately thought it was like Muscular Dystrophy, which can mean death at a fairly young age.

 The doctor assured us Matthew would get no worse.
-He would need physical and occupational therapy but will be fine.
+He would need physical and occupational therapy but would be fine.

 Still, it was hard to see our son barely able to walk at four years old, and needing extremely painful surgery.
 It killed me.
-He recovered well but used a tiny walker for two years or so, and needing multiple surgeries.
+He recovered well but used a tiny walker for two years or so, and needed multiple surgeries.

 My husband didn’t take it well.
 We sought prayer for healing many times; even taking him to a local faith healer.
 We wanted Matthew to have a “normal” life.

 Mike and I wondered what God was doing, and why He allowed this.
 I struggled with my faith at times as well.

 Mark 9:14-29 tells us of a story of a man struggling with his faith.